MartinMalinda/vue-concurrency/docs/introduction/index.md

     const getUsersTask = useTask(function*() {
       /* Tasks use generators instead of async functions.
-      They can function effectively the same way as async functions, writing yield instead of await,
-      but as opposed to Promises, they can be cancelled. */
+      They can function effectively the same way as async functions, writing yield instead of await (more about that in a minute), but as opposed to Promises, they can be cancelled. */

       // Using any promise-friendly ajax solution: axios, fetch...